nallen05/old-norse/README.md

 2. Old Norse is implementation-dependent on [SBCL](https://www.sbcl.org/)
 3. Old Norse requires quicklisp installable [TRIVIAL-RAW-IO](https://github.com/kingcons/trivial-raw-io) library
 4. If you want to use mouse tracking features, the terminal must support XTERM mouse tracking protocol.
 (Most modern terminal emulators do.)
-5. Your terminal window needs to be using monospaced font, or sprites won't line up correctly.
+5. In order for ASCII sprites to line up correctly, your terminal window needs to be using monospaced font.
   - For example, here is how to do that with TTYD:

         ttyd -t fontFamily="'Courier','Lucinda Console','Roboto Mono','Courier New','Monospace'" -p 8080 --writable sbcl